heston/lutron-bond/README.md

 no Internet connection.
 Getting the appropriate connection details is somewhat involved, though.

-This bridge relies on [tinytuya](https://github.com/jasonacox/tinytuya) for TuyaCloud support.
+We depend on [tinytuya](https://github.com/jasonacox/tinytuya) for TuyaCloud support.
 Please see [the TinyTuya Docs](https://github.com/jasonacox/tinytuya#setup-wizard---getting-local-keys) for detailed set up instructions.
+The
+TinyTuya Setup Wizard will provide all of the connection details needed to configure this bridge with your Tuya devices.

 At this time, only support for smart switches is provided.
 As such, only the actions `TurnOn` and `TurnOff` are implemented.